 Lunch

-"Towards the Eradication of Brucellosis in Italy: Epidemiological Insights and Strategic Perspectives"
+First lecture session "Towards the eradication of brucellosis in Italy: Epidemiological insights and strategic perspectives"

 Fabrizio De Massis